-Our retail operations segment, which consists almost entirely of our Wilsons retail outlet store business, had an operating loss during fiscal 2009 and fiscal 2010.
-For further details regarding the operating results of our Wilsons retail outlet business, see Note N to our Consolidated Financial Statements.
-We acquired Wilsons during July 2008 when the merchandise plan for the key Fall and Holiday seasons was already set.
-The difficult economic environment also contributed to a weaker than expected performance by our Wilsons retail outlet business in fiscal 2009.
-During fiscal 2010, we undertook the following initiatives to improve the performance of our retail outlet business:
+In July 2008, we acquired the retail outlet store business of Wilsons The Leather Experts.
+Our retail operations segment, which consists almost entirely of our Wilsons retail outlet store business, had an operating loss during fiscal 2009 and fiscal 2010, although it achieved an operating profit in fiscal 2011.
+Beginning in fiscal 2010, we undertook the following initiatives to improve the performance of our retail outlet business: